bn-sharath/My-Portfolio/README.md

 **Software Developer**
 _2022 - Present_

-- Developed and maintained server-side applications using Node.js, ensuring high performance and responsiveness to frontend requests.
+- As a Software Developer at Wipro for 2+ years, I had the opportunity to work on challenging and rewarding project with hands-on experience in Java, Spring, React and RESTful API.
-- Designed and implemented RESTful APIs using Express.js, facilitating seamless data exchange between the server and client.
+- Designed and implemented RESTful APIs using Java and Spring Boot, which is scalable and facilitating seamless data exchange between the server and client
 - Created and maintained responsive web applications using React, enhancing user experience through dynamic and interactive UI components.
-- Implemented state management using Redux, ensuring smooth and efficient application performance.
-- Worked closely with the design team to translate UI/UX designs into high-quality, interactive code.
+- Collaborated with cross-functional teams to identify and prioritize project requirements.
-- Conducted code reviews and provided constructive feedback to team members, fostering a collaborative and quality-focused development environment.
+- Conducted code reviews and provideonstructive feedback to team members, fostering a collaborative and quality-focused development environment.

 ## Works